gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/304_Tools_sequencRecorder.rst

 Examples:
 ----------

 The building up of geometry pieces.
 The changing of textures as a frame by frame animation.
-The cycling through a big series of transfromations.
+The cycling through a big series of transformations.

 Video tutorials:
 ---------------------